-- 53. The Plaintiffs, Garrett Moore, Kelly McQuade, David Combden, and Graham Walsh, seek to certify this action as a class proceeding pursuant to Part 5.1 of the Federal Court Rules, SOR/98-106, on their own behalf and on behalf of the Class consisting of all persons who are or have been enrolled as Officers and/or Members in the Royal Canadian Mounted Police and who have been diagnosed with, or suffered from, an Operational Stress Injury. - 54.
-As the proposed representative plaintiffs, the Plaintiffs have no adverse interest to those of the proposed Class.
+- The Plaintiffs, Garrett Moore, Kelly McQuade, David Combden, and Graham Walsh, seek to certify this action as a class proceeding pursuant to Part 5.1 of the Federal Court Rules, SOR/98-106, on their own behalf and on behalf of the Class consisting of all persons who are or have been regular members (as defined in section 1 of the Royal Canadian Mounted Police Regulations, 2014, SOR/2014-281) and who have been diagnosed with, and/or suffer or have suffered from, an Operational Stress Injury.
+For certainty, the Class excludes civilian and public service members of the Royal Canadian Mounted Police. - As the proposed representative plaintiffs, the Plaintiffs have no adverse interest to those of the proposed Class.
 The Plaintiffs state that they would fairly and adequately represent the interests of this identifiable Class, that their claims raise common issues, and that a class proceeding is the preferable procedure for the resolution of such common claims.

-(ii.)
+(iii.)
 The Defendant

-- 55. The Defendant, the Attorney General of Canada, representing Her Majesty the Queen in Right of Canada, is named in these proceedings pursuant to sections 17 and 48 of the Federal Courts Act, R.S.C.
+The Defendant, the Attorney General of Canada, representing Her Majesty the Queen in Right of Canada, is named in these proceedings pursuant to sections 17 and 48 of the Federal Courts Act, R.S.C.
 1985, c.
-F-7, and is the legal representative of the RCMP, which employs the Plaintiffs and members of the Class. - All references to the Crown are deemed to include its contractors, subcontractors, agents, servants, employees, appointees, and departments.
+F-7, and is the legal representative of the RCMP, which employs the Plaintiffs and members of the Class.

+- 59. All references to the Crown are deemed to include its contractors, subcontractors, agents, servants, employees, appointees, and departments.
 Pursuant to section 36 of the Crown Liability and Proceedings Act, R.S.C.
 1985, c.
-C-50, all current and former agents of the RCMP, including, without limitation, the Commissioner, the Chief Administrative Officer, the Chief Financial Officer, the Chief Human Resources Officers, all Commissioned Officers, and the Senior Executive Committee, are deemed to be servants of the Crown throughout the course of their employment. - 57.
-The Crown, through and with its contractors, subcontractors, agents, servants, employees, appointees, and departments, was at all material times hereto responsible for the operation, maintenance, supervision, and administration of occupational health and safety standards and Mental Health Services in the RCMP, and for taking reasonable steps to provide safe working conditions for all Officers and Members.
-The Crown was further responsible for the operation, governance, management, and supervision of equitable working conditions for RCMP employees, including the duty to ensure that Officers and Members were not subjected to systemic workplace discrimination on the basis of disability, in contravention of their Charter rights.
+C-50, all current and former agents of the RCMP, including, without limitation, the Commissioner, the Chief Administrative Officer, the Chief Financial Officer, the Chief Human Resources Officers, all Commissioned Officers, and the Senior Executive Committee, are deemed to be servants of the Crown throughout the course of their employment. - 60.
+The Crown, through and with its contractors, subcontractors, agents, servants, employees, appointees, and departments, was at all material times hereto responsible for the provision of the Mental Health Services to the Class, and for taking reasonable steps to provide safe working conditions for the Class.
+The Crown was further responsible for the operation, governance, management, and supervision of equitable working conditions for the Class, including the duty to ensure that Class Members were not subjected to systemic workplace discrimination on the basis of mental disability, in contravention of their section 15(1) Charter rights.
+The Plaintiffs plead the doctrine of respondeat superior and state that the Crown is vicariously liable for the misconduct of its employees, representatives, servants, and agents.

-E. The Mental Health Crisis in the Royal Canadian Mounted Police
+E. Factual Background: The Mental Health Crisis in the Royal Canadian Mounted Police